iShafayet/ishafayet.github.io/README.md

 If you want to check out my open source work, head over to my (recently revamped) GitHub profile at [github.com/ishafayet](https://github.com/iShafayet).

-There’s also [LinkedIn](https://www.linkedin.com/in/sayemshafayet/) if you absolutely need to…
+There’s also [LinkedIn](https://www.linkedin.com/in/sayemshafayet/) if you prefer that.

 I sincerely look forward to hearing from you.